nickduran/PCED/examples.md

 **Provider**: "You're right that ACE inhibitors like lisinopril can cause cough in some patients.
 We have two good alternatives: switching to an ARB like losartan, which rarely causes cough but works similarly, or trying amlodipine, a different class that's also effective but may cause some ankle swelling.
 Given your concern about presentations, losartan would be my recommendation as it has the fewest troublesome side effects."

 **Coding**:
-- P3 (strong implicit - mentions alternative with uncertainty)
+- P3 (strong opportunity - presents lisinopril vs losartan as alternatives to compare)
 - R4 (2+ options with substantial elaboration on differences and tradeoffs)
 - Context: Non-primary provider = NO, Defers to in-person = NO, Core response canned = NO

 ---

-### Example 2: Explicit Opportunity, No Clinical Engagement
+### Example 2: Strong Opportunity, No Clinical Engagement
 **Patient**: "What are the pros and cons of continuing metformin versus adding insulin for my diabetes?"

 **Provider**: "Both are reasonable options.
 Let's discuss this at your next appointment."

 **Coding**:
-- P4 (explicit request for comparison)
+- P3 (strong opportunity - explicitly presents metformin vs insulin as alternatives and asks for comparison)
 - R0 (no clinical engagement - defers to in-person)
 - Context: Non-primary provider = NO, Defers to in-person = YES, Core response canned = NO